A short story about a drifter who picks the wrong diner to stick up.

 The drunk sat on his stool, shaking his head as he poured himself another shot.
 Everyone else in the diner was armed on their feet in a classic standoff with no one willing to give in.

 The Drifter pulled the hammer back on his Colt revolver, despite the fact that the six-shooter was not even loaded.
 He never imagined he would actually have to use the gun after robbing dozens of diners across the country without so much as a hint of resistance.

 “What is this place?”
 The Drifter grew with anxiety.
-He backed away from the counter swinging his firearm around the diner, unsure of whom to point it at.
-He bumped into a chair from the nuclear family’s table, looked down, and saw the daughter crouching on the floor.
-The Drifter grabbed the girl by the arm, and the PPK slipped from her hand.
+He backed away from the counter swinging his firearm around the diner, unsure where to point it.
+He bumped into a chair from the family’s table, looked down, and saw the daughter crouching on the floor.
+The Drifter grabbed her by the arm, and the PPK slipped from her hand.
 The Drifter used the girl as a human shield, holding the cold metal barrel of his empty Colt revolver to her head.

-“Give me the money, or I’ll pull the trigger!” shouted the Drifter.
+“Give me the money, or I’ll pull the trigger!” he shouted.

 “Just pay your bill and get on out of here,” said the cook while keeping a steady aim with his shotgun.

 “Are you people crazy?”
 The Colt revolver trembled in the Drifter’s hand.
 “I’ll—”

 “Don’t you know where you are, boy?”
 The drunk downed his shot of whiskey then drew a .44 Magnum from his back waist.
 He twirled the gun around his finger as he spun around in his stool then faced the Drifter and cocked his Magnum with a grin.
 “This is Gun City.”